LinkSheet/LinkSheet/README.md

   <h1>LinkSheet</h1>
  </div>

 <!-- ---------- Description ---------- -->
 <div align="">

-LinkSheet restores the app chooser for tapped links, which was removed in Android 12 (in favor of [verified app links](https://developer.android.com/training/app-links/verify-android-applinks))
+LinkSheet attempts to re-implement the old (pre-Android 12) system link handling behavior by allowing users to choose which app to open clicked links in

 </div>